nvtrinh2001/ethers-simple-storage/README.md

 # Ethers Storage: A Simple Application

-A study project to learn how Blockchain works, and build a simple [Solidity](https://docs.soliditylang.org/en/v0.8.15/) application using [Node.js](https://nodejs.org/en/) and [Ethers.js](https://docs.ethers.io/v5/) library.
+A study project on how Blockchain works.
+This simple application is built using [Solidity](https://docs.soliditylang.org/en/v0.8.15/), [Node.js](https://nodejs.org/en/) and [Ethers.js](https://docs.ethers.io/v5/) library.

 [Alchemy](https://www.alchemy.com/) is also used to connect to Rinkeby Testnet.